turris-cz/user-docs/docs/hw/omnia/omnia-ssd-boot.md

    # The output:
    boot_targets=mmc0 scsi0 usb0 pxe dhcp
    ```
-4. Set the variable, so that NVMe is preferred over eMMC for the next boot:
+4. Set the variable, so that SCSI (the mSATA drive) is preferred over
+   eMMC for the next boot:
    ```bash
    setenv boot_targets scsi0 mmc0 usb0 pxe dhcp
    ```